 In the event of a major earthquake, we have in place measures to set up an emergency headquarters that reports directly to the president.
-To ensure that we are better prepared to respond to any disaster, employees in the disaster center take shifts and remain on duty during weekday nights and holidays.
+To ensure that we are better prepared to respond to any disaster, employees in the disaster center take shifts and staff are on duty even on weekday nights and public holidays; this system means that an emergency headquarters can be established rapidly.
 Our disaster response system coordinates with Group companies to ascertain the safety of employees and the status of damage to properties.
 Employees train in lifesaving procedures using automated external defibrillators (AED).
 By ensuring that there are certified employees at each worksite, we are working to raise the resuscitation rate for cardiac arrest.